Book Three: Treachery in Tuscany

 “Holy Mother.
 I think I’ve been shot,” Ian said.

 A 1956 master tape of an Elvis Presley recording never released becomes the object of a chase through the French countryside.
 A small-time crook and a ruthless collector want it.
 A shady promoter in the music business wants it.
 A cowboy wants it.
-And they’re following Jordan Mayfair.
+And they’re following architect and amateur sleuth Jordan Mayfair.

 Excerpt from Pursuit in Provence: